elastic/ansible-elasticsearch/README.md

 * The role assumes the user/group exists on the server.
 The elasticsearch packages create the default elasticsearch user.
 If this needs to be changed, ensure the user exists.
 * The playbook relies on the inventory_name of each host to ensure its directories are unique
 * Changing an instance_name for a role application will result in the installation of a new component.
 The previous component will remain.
 * KitchenCI has been used for testing.
 This is used to confirm images reach the correct state after a play is first applied.
-We currently test the latest version of 6.x and 5.x on all supported platforms.
+We currently test the latest version of 7.x and 6.x on all supported platforms.
 * The role aims to be idempotent.
 Running the role multiple times, with no changes, should result in no state change on the server.
 If the configuration is changed, these will be applied and Elasticsearch restarted where required.
 * Systemd is used for Ubuntu versions >= 15, Debian >=8, Centos >=7.
 All other versions use init for service scripts.
 * In order to run x-pack tests a license file with security enabled is required.
 A trial license is appropriate.
 Set the environment variable `ES_XPACK_LICENSE_FILE` to the full path of the license file prior to running tests.